NC3-LU/cases_web/_posts/2019-12-17-Teleworking.markdown

 The software used to provide the VPN service must be chosen with the utmost care and it must be kept up to date and configured carefully.
 The clients should be authenticated by using asymmetric encryption and not only a login and a password when connecting to the VPN.
 Prefer to use a well-known, ideally open-source, easily auditable solution, for example, [WireGuard](https://www.wireguard.com).
 More information about VPN and how to use it can be found on our [YouTube channel](https://www.youtube.com/watch?v=41mgTiRNjQE).

-## Devices must be prepared in advance
+## Devices Must be Prepared in Advance

 As always, the endpoints remain the major weak points.
 The best VPN service is useless if an employee connects to it with an infected computer.
 Computers of employees must be protected with an up-to-date antivirus.
 Otherwise, the VPN would be an illusion of security, and would become a secure and trusted channel for ransomware.